Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 Are you planning to do this as a hobby or you’re a great cook and you want to use your blog as the launch pad to start your food business and get clients…

-Or are you just doing the food blogging thing to create a niche for yourself as an expert in the industry?
+Or are you just trying out the food blogging thing to create a niche for yourself as an expert in the industry?

-There are so many reasons why you want to define a goal and one of them is the fact that choosing your goal correctly will set the tone for your blogging.
+There are so many reasons why any one would want to start a food blog but, to be able to achieve your purpose, you must find out your goal as doing so will set the tone for your blogging.

-For instance, if your goal is to make lots of money as a food blogger then the strategies you’ll use will be quite different from someone who’s goal is to blog as a hobby.
+For example, if your goal is to make lots of money as a food blogger then the strategies you’ll use will be quite different, compared to someone whose goal is to blog as a hobby.

-As a potential food blogger, one of the primary things you need to do before starting a food blog is to choose the food you want to blog about.
+As a potential food blogger, one of the primary things to put in place before you start a food blog is to choose the food you want to blog about.

 You don’t only want to blog for a well defined audience, you want to blog about the kind of food you’re really familiar with or the one that’s most likely in line with your goal.